smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 ``CanTTPT(0,0)`` as their canonical type (which ``QualType::getAsString()`` renders as ``type-parameter-0-0``), while ``U1``, ``U2``, and ``U3`` all use ``CanTTPT(0,1)``.

-In the Clang compiler front end, the ``CanTTPT`` names should not appear in error messages and the like because they are meaningless to the user.
-However, at times (particularly during error recovery) it can be difficult to prevent the names from leaking.
-[TODO: Question: Should any instance of ``type-parameter-D-I`` appearing in an error message be regarded as a bug in the CFE?
-Or perhaps only if the first error has it?]

 Diagram: Class template: Definition